cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 ..
 [5] Bento, A. I., Nguyen, T., Wing, C., Lozano-Rojas, F., Ahn, Y. Y., & Simon, K. (2020).
 Evidence from internet search data shows information-seeking responses to news of local COVID-19 cases.
 Proceedings of the National Academy of Sciences of the United States of America, 117(21), 11220–11222. https://doi.org/10.1073/PNAS.2005335117/SUPPL_FILE/PNAS.2005335117.SD01.XLSX
 ..
 [6] Google Trends. (n.d.).
 Retrieved May 26, 2024, from https://trends.google.com.br/trends/
 ..
 [7] pytrends · PyPI. (n.d.).
 Retrieved May 26, 2024 from https://pypi.org/project/pytrends/
 ..
+[8] TO DO
+..
+[9] TO DO
-[8] X API | Products | Twitter Developer Platform. (n.d.).
+..
+[10] X API | Products | Twitter Developer Platform. (n.d.).
 Retrieved May 26, 2024, from https://developer.x.com/en/products/twitter-api.
 ..
-[9] Statista - The Statistics Portal for Market Data, Market Research and Market Studies. (n.d.).
+[11] Statista - The Statistics Portal for Market Data, Market Research and Market Studies. (n.d.).
 Retrieved May 26, 2024, from https://www.statista.com/.
+..
+[12] Tweepy Documentation — tweepy 4.14.0 documentation. (n.d.).
+Retrieved May 26, 2024, from https://docs.tweepy.org/en/stable/.

 **Contributors**